OUR FOCUS

 Fisheries policy development

-APPROACH
+OUR APPROACH

-OUR
+OUR ROLE

 Fisheries play an integral role in the economy, food security, and maritime tradition of Federated States of Micronesia and its people.
 We conducted a fisheries characterization study to support the government in improving the understanding of the nation’s fisheries, identify key objectives, and highlight potential opportunities to improve Sustainable Fisheries.